westonludeke/westonludeke.github.io/README.md

 # westonludeke.github.io
-This is my portfolio page project.
-I built this while learning how to use Bootsrap.
+<a href="https://westonludeke.github.io">This is my portfolio page project and first site launched with GitHub Pages!</a> I built this while learning how to use Bootsrap.
 Enjoy! :-)